-NSW Treasury manages information access applications via a centralized decision-making model.
-The NSW Treasury delegated decision maker sits within the Information Access and Governance Unit (IAG) of the Executive and Ministerial Services Branch.
+NSW Treasury manages information access applications through a centralised decision-making model.
+The NSW Treasury delegated decision-maker sits within the Information Access and Transactions Branch of the Office of General Counsel.

-NSW Treasury must issue a decision on an access application within 20 working days after the application was received.
+NSW Treasury must usually issue a decision on an access application within 20 working days after the application is received and/or becomes valid.

-IAG work hand in hand with the relevant NSW Treasury business areas in order to process information access applications.
+Information Access and Transactions work hand in hand with the relevant NSW Treasury business areas in order to process information access applications.

-Objective ID Authorised by Created Issued To be reviewed A3874773 Manager, Executive and Ministerial Services, Corporate Group 26/05/2015 02/02/2018 03/02/2019
+Objective ID Authorised by Created Issued To be reviewed A3874773 Deputy General Counsel, Information Access and Transactions Branch, Office of General Counsel 26/05/2015 31/05/2022 31/05/2023